Hymns for Proper 28 (33), Year C (16 Nov 2025) - Revised Common Lectionary

-Hymns and song suggestions, based on themes from the Revised Common lectionary for the twenty-third Sunday after Pentecost in Year C.
+Hymns and song suggestions, based on themes from the Revised Common lectionary for the Sunday of Proper 28 (Ordinary 33) in Year C.

 Most are free-to-use (ie public domain or copyright-free) meaning the words can be copied and sung to at least one tune with no concerns about copyright or performance licensing.
 Many such hymns are old/traditional - but where possible a variety of styles / genres are included.